kjhscs2425/project-3-make-a-discord-bot-v2-Owls4all/proposal.md

 My bot will respond by: no

 When a user says: I like potatoes
-My bot will respond by: me too
+My bot will respond by: I like potatoes too

 When a user says: do you like potatoes
 My bot will respond by: yes